ZNielsen/ZNielsen.github.io/pub/_posts/2020-07-01-black_lives.md

 ### I Never Knew You
 _Matthew 7:23_

 "Look at all the things I did in your name!"
 Jesus specifically says there are be people who think they are working for him, but are actually doing evil.
-The cutting part is that they _think they are doing the work of Jesus_.
+The cutting part is _they think they are doing the work of Jesus_.

 ### Yahweh Detests an Unjust Scale
 _Proverbs 11:1_